Quality Control vs Quality Assurance in Medical Laboratory

-In today's medical landscape, precision and accuracy are paramount.
-Quality control (QC) and quality assurance (QA) play pivotal roles in maintaining the integrity of diagnostic processes within a medical laboratory.
+For medical laboratories, precision and accuracy are paramount.
+Quality control (QC) and quality assurance (QA) play key roles in maintaining the integrity of diagnostic processes within a medical laboratory.
 While these terms are often used interchangeably, they represent distinct aspects of the healthcare system, each with a unique purpose.
 In this comprehensive article, we delve into the intricacies of quality control vs quality assurance in a medical laboratory, explaining their significance and highlighting their differences.

 Welcome to a detailed exploration of quality control vs quality assurance in the context of a medical laboratory.
 Healthcare professionals, from laboratory technicians to physicians, rely heavily on the accuracy of diagnostic tests and results.
 Any discrepancy or error in these processes can have serious consequences for patient care.
 To ensure the highest standards of accuracy, laboratories implement quality control and quality assurance measures.